kol-ratner/dream/README.md

 once mongo is live u need to run:

-this is a demo password obviously - u can input whatever you want `kubectl create secret generic base-secret --from-literal=password=secret123`
+this is a demo password obviously - u can input whatever you want `kubectl create secret generic base-secret --from-literal=password=banker -n mongodb`

 After the MongoDBCommunity resource is running, the Operator no longer requires the user's secret.
 MongoDB recommends that you securely store the user's password and then delete the user secret:
-`kubectl delete secret base-secret`
+`kubectl delete secret base-secret -n monngodb``

 another little hack cus we dont want to be creating secrets all over the place - just trying to keep this project as simple as possible for now